Call to Enroll 1-833-698-1049 | TTY 711

 For outpatient services that are deemed medically necessary including services like doctor office visits, lab testing, diagnostic imaging, preventive care, surgeries, ambulance rides, chemotherapy and radiation, and even extensive dialysis care for people with renal failure.

-Originally called Medicare Part C, a Medicare Advantage plan is a private Health Insurance plan contracted with Medicare.
-It provides the same basic coverage as Parts A and B, including hospital and doctor’s visits, plus supplemental benefits that many people want or need.
+Originally Called Medicare Part C, a Medicare Advantage plan is a private Health Insurance plan contracted with Medicare.
+It provides the same basic coverage as Parts A and B, including hospital and doctor's visits, plus supplemental benefits that many people want or need.

 Medicare Advantage plans are not free, but some plans have what is called a $0 premium.
 This means you pay no premium for the plan itself, but you will still pay the Part B premium to Medicare and you pay deductibles, copays, and coinsurance as you use your benefits.

-When you enroll in a Medicare Advantage plan, Medicare pays the Advantage plan insurance company a monthly fee to take on all of your medical risks.
+When you enroll in a Medicare Advantage plan, Medicare pays the Advantage plan insurance company a monthly fee to take on all of your medical risk.
 That is the reason why some plans can offer a $0 premium - they are already getting paid by Medicare on your behalf.

 Many Medicare Advantage plans offer additional benefits at low or no cost.
 These include: